A Zofran Lawyer is Here to Help

 In New Jersey, the parents of a boy born with a clubfoot have filed a federal lawsuit, which claims Zofran is responsible for the severe orthopedic birth defect.

 A lawsuit was filed on behalf of a North Florida girl who was exposed to Zofran in utero in 1998 and born with several cardiac birth defects, including an atrial septal defect, RV dilatation and bicuspid pulmonic valve.

 Contact a Zofran Lawyer Today

 If you or someone you know was prescribed anti-nausea medication while pregnant, and their child has suffered from a birth defect, a Zofran lawyer can answer many of your questions, or offer a complete and confidential consultation.
 You may call (800) 780-8607 day or night, and everything that is discussed remains confidential.
 While we cannot undo the pain and suffering you’ve had to endure, we can determine if you qualify for compensation to help provide medical care and assistance.
-Our firm is committed to seeking justice for families throughout the United States whose lives have been affected by the unethical promotion and distribution of this medicine.
+Our firm is committed to seeking justice for families throughout the United States whose lives have been affected by the unethical promotion and distribution of this medicine and other dangerous drugs.

 At Searcy Denney, we handle everything from phone calls to collecting medical records so that you can focus on what’s important: moving on with your life, and taking proper care of your child.
 Our goal is to make this process easy, quick, and hassle-free, as you have been through enough already.
 Contact us today for a free, no-obligation consultation with a top Zofran lawyer.
 We look forward to hearing from you.